Suifengyuan78/GenAI-Analyzes-Financial-Documents/README.md

 ### Deliverable:
   - A comprehensive data analysis report, which should include:findings and summary providing insights into the financial health of the analyzed companies.

+### Chatbot development:
+ - Chatbot logic: Write a Python script that uses if-else statements to match user input (the predefined queries) to the responses I prepared.
+Use a simple Flask app for web-based interaction to get a more interactive experience.

 ## Techniques for extracting key financial data from 10-Ks